William V. D'Antonio: The University of Notre Dame

 D'Antonio was asked to organize the Catholic Committee on Population and Government Policy.
 This national group consisted of faculty from 57 Catholic colleges, clergy, nuns, lawyers and physicians, all of whom supported government family planning programs.
 Father Dexter Hanley, a Georgetown University Law Professor, prepared a legal brief showing that it would be ethically possible for the government to provide funds for family planning, as long as all methods of family planning were offered and that there was no coercion or pressure against moral choice.
 Some 517 Catholics, including four Law School Deans and several Medical School leaders signed in support.
 On May 10, 1966, D'Antonio, as chairman, testified before the Senate Committee on Labor and Public Welfare in Washington, stating, "in a pluralistic society, some legislation may be desirable even though it may not be in accord with the moral principles of a minority of the society's members."

-On May 11, 1966, The New York Times published an article citing a Gallup poll showing that 59 per cent of the nation's Roman Catholics supported Federal Aid for family planning clinics.
+On May 11, 1966, The New York Times published an article citing a Gallup poll showing that 59% of the nation's Roman Catholics supported Federal Aid for family planning clinics.
 In November, Congress passed Federal Public Law 89-749, the Comprehensive Health Planning and Public Health Services Act of 1966.
-It was part of President Lyndon Johnson's War on Poverty and was intended to provide funding to states to support a variety of community health programs, including family planning services to poor women.
+It was part of President Lyndon Johnson's war on poverty, and was intended to provide funding to states to support a variety of community health programs, including family planning services to poor women.

 At the encouragement of Father Theodore Hesburgh, in 1967, D'Antonio was asked to advise the first Family Planning office in South Bend.
 This included the establishment of the first family planning clinic; the St. Joseph County Family Planning Center.